 - Four class tests/Quizzes due in different times of the semester (20%)

 - Class attendance (10%)

-- A final exam (70%)
+- A final exam (70%) •

 CLOs Assessment Tools (Total 100%)

 20 % 10% 70%

 Class Test 1 & 2 Class Test 3 & 4 Class Attendance Final Exam

 /Quizzes /Quizzes

-CLO1
+CLO1 $\checkmark$

-CLO2 $\sqrt{}$ $\sqrt{}$ $\sqrt{}$
+CLO2 $\checkmark$

-CLO3 $\sqrt{}$ $\sqrt{}$ $\sqrt{}$

-CLO4 $\sqrt{}$ $\sqrt{}$ $\sqrt{}$
+CLO3 $\checkmark$ $\checkmark$

+CLO4 $\checkmark$ $\checkmark$

-CLO5 $\sqrt{}$ $\sqrt{}$ $\sqrt{}$
+CLO5 $\checkmark$

-CLO6 V V
+CLO6 $\checkmark$ $\checkmark$

 CLO7

-CLO8 V V
+CLO8

-: Theory and Problems of Discrete Mathematics, Schaum's outline series : Elements of Discrete Mathematics, 2na Ed, McGraw-Hill, 1985 1.
-Lipshutz

-2. C.L.
-Liu

-: Discrete Mathematical Structure 3.
-Sharon Ross

-: Introductory Methods of Numerical Analysis 4.
+- : Theory and Problems of Discrete Mathematics, Schaum's outline series : Elements of Discrete Mathematics, 2na Ed, McGraw-Hill, 1985 1.
+Lipshutz - 2.
+C.L.
+Liu - : Discrete Mathematical Structure 3.
+Sharon Ross - : Introductory Methods of Numerical Analysis 4.
 S.S.
 Sastry

-LAW2211: Cyber and Intellectual Property Law 50 Marks, 2 Credits, 2 Hours/week, Lectures: 26, Exam time: 2 hours
+LAW2211: Cyber Law and Engineering Ethics 50 Marks, 2 Credits, 2 Hours/week, Lectures: 26, Exam time: 2 hours

-Prerequisite : ICE1111 Courses Course Objectives : Develop the knowledge about the cybercrime and related laws.
-Understand the ICT policy of Bangladesh.
-Ma ake understanding about the intellectual property and their right and r elated laws.
-Make the students aware of their rights for the protection of their invention done in their project work.
-Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify the cybercrime, cyber security PLO-2 and related laws.
-CLO-2: Describe about the intellectual property PLO-2 and their right, patent, and copyright.
-CLO-3: Identify, apply and assess principles of PLO-2, PLO-6, law relating to intellectual property right, patent, PLO-8 and copyright.
+Prerequisite : ICE1111 Courses Course Objectives : The objective of this course is to develop the knowledge about the cybercrime and related laws among the students, to make them understand the ICT policy of Bangladesh, to develop an understanding about the intellectual property & their rights and related laws, to make the students aware of their rights for the protection of their invention done in their project work, and to cultivate professional ethics as engineer among the students.
+Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Identify the cybercrime, cyber security and related laws.
+PLO-2 CLO-2: Explain the ICT policy, act and PLO-2, PLO-7 understand the ICT Law of Bangladesh.
+CLO-3: Describe about the intellectual property and their right, patent, and copyright.
+PLO-2 law O-4: Identify, apply relating to intellec l copyright. res .O-5: Explain ponsibility of Engi e of engineers in org /